Sacrilege (song): In popular culture

 In July 2013, "Sacrilege" was featured in the season three premiere episode of Suits.

 In October 2013, "Sacrilege" was featured across the closing scenes of the second episode of The Originals.

 The song was used in the September 2023 premiere episode of Wilderness, played while Jenna Coleman's character lashes out and burns her cheating husband's (Oliver Jackson-Cohen, not present in scene) clothes.

 In Season 1, Episode 8 of Kaos, released August 2024, Sacrilege plays over the closing climactic scenes as Zeus (Jeff Goldblum) discovers he is bleeding, Hera (Janet McTeer) abandons Olympus, Hades (David Thewlis) encounters Canaeus (Misia Butler) renewing his mother's soul, and Ariadne (Leila Farzad) plans with Andromache (Amanda Douge) to rebuild Troy and destroy Olympus.

+The song was featured in the second trailer for The Social Reckoning that was released on August 26th, 2026.